gclancy121/message-board-frontend/README.md

 # message-board-frontend
-The frontend component of the message board I'm building.
-This will allow users to sign in to the website, and automatically send the JWT to the backend server and let them use the waifu functionalities of the API I created.
+The frontend component of the message board I'm building!
+Built using React, ReactDOM, React Router, and many other packages.
+All packages can be found in the package.json.

+If you find any bugs in this software, please open an issue ticket on the github: https://github.com/gclancy121/message-board-frontend

+REQUIRED FOR THIS TO RUN PROPERLY:
+For now, you *must* download the API I created specifically for this application.
+It can be found here: https://github.com/gclancy121/message-board-api

+HOW TO START:

+Go to the terminal, and simply type "npm start".
+The app should start without issue.